igordejanovic/rustemo/docs/src/grammar_language.md

 following the keyword `terminals`.

 Tokens are recognized from the input by a `lexer` component.
-Rustemo provides a string lexer out-of-the-box which enable lexing based on recognizers provided in the grammar.
-If more control is needed, or if non-textual context has been parsed a custom lexer must be provided.
+Rustemo provides a string lexer out-of-the-box which enables lexing based on recognizers provided in the grammar.
+If more control is needed, or if non-textual context has to be parsed, a custom lexer must be provided.
 See the [lexers section](./lexers.md) for more.

 Each terminal definition is in the form:

     <terminal name>: <recognizer>;

-where `<recognizer>` can be omitted if custom lexer is used.
+where `<recognizer>` can be omitted if a custom lexer is used.

 The default string lexer enables specification of two kinds of terminal
 recognizers: